On average across the year,

 On average across the year, no, Idaho, United States is not colder than North Dakota, United States .
 Idaho, United States has an average minimum temperature of 2°C/36°F and North Dakota, United States has an average minimum temperature of 0°C/32°F.

-no, Idaho, United States has less rain than
+Does Idaho, United States have more rain than North Dakota, United States?

 Idaho, United States's wettest month is March, with an average monthly rainfall of 48mm, which is drier than North Dakota, United States's wettest month (June, with an average monthly rainfall of 83mm).